lubianat/ome-zarr-ro-crate/index.md

 The goal of the profile is to enable individuals generating OME-Zarr data to:

 * add licensing information to the dataset
-* add basic information for searching, namely the imaging modality and the species studied
 * support arbitrary metadata to be packed in OME-Zarr files

 The profile is agnostic to OME-Zarr versions and should be compatible with any, as long as it is provided in the root of the Zarr hierarchy.